AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 Configure the document of record template of your form to let your customers download a print friendly copy of the submitted form.
 An XDP file serves as the document of record template.
 The document of record customers download is formatted according to the layout specified in the XDP file.

-Perform the following steps to configure a document of record for adaptive forms:
+Perform the following steps to configure a document of record for Adaptive Forms:

 1. In AEM author instance, click **Forms &gt; Forms and Documents.**
 1. Select a form, and click **View Properties**.